AtticusDotOne/Documentation/glossary.md

 1. (technical) To implement controls that prevent users from entering data or doing actions leading to unwanted states.
 1. (legal) To ensure, by means escalating up to the use of force if necessary, performance; usu. to raise a dispute with an arbitrator or filing with a court.

+**Entitlement**

+1. (legal) To have authorization or rights to property or to perform an action.
+1. (technical) Ability for an identity to perform an action.

 **Entity**